 This is a great weekend snack and drink spot near the Picasso Museum.
 The small and hip restaurant with its inviting wooden walls also includes a lovely terrace for some al fresco dining.

-Grabbing two of their homemade vermouths, a little bowl of olives, and a meat and cheese platter is how locals do it here.
+Grabbing two of their homemade vermouths, a little bowl of olives, and a meat and cheese platter is how locals eat in Barcelona.
 The pan con tomate and albondigas (meatballs) also top notch.
 Beer drinkers will be happy that this tapas bar is one of the only ones serving craft beer.

 Another historic local that brings tourists and locals together like few other places.
 Part of the fun is nudging your way through the boisterous crowds to order your tapas at the bar.